IS MY CHILD READY FOR SCHOOL?

 If you are concerned about your child’s development, talk to your team leader or manager at Erina kindergarten or a health professional for advice.
 We are here to help where we can.

-Some specific things we will do to help with school readiness will also include:
+Some specific things we will do to help with school transition will also include:

 • Encouraging your child to practice their independence with self-help skills such as going to the toilet alone.